 Dropping a Course

-A student can drop a course online through WebAdvisor until the end of Late Registration for the term.
-Once Late Registration is over and before the term's census date, a student must either submit a signed Add/Drop form to the Registrar's Office or submit a drop request online utilizing the Online Drop Request.
-After the census date, the Add/Drop form must include the instructor signature prior to being submitted to the Registrar.
+A student can drop a course online through Student Self-Service until the end of Late Registration for the term.
+Once Late Registration is over and before the term's census date, a student must either submit a signed Add/Drop Form to the Registrar's Office or submit a drop request online utilizing the Online Drop Request.
+After the census date, instructor approval is required before a course drop can be processed.
 The online request will automatically be routed to the instructor for approval before it will be processed.

-Course drops processed during the first six weeks of a long term will receive an automatic W grade, which is a non-punitive grade.
-After the first six weeks, the instructor will recommend either a grade of W or a grade of WF on the drop form.
-Failure to submit a completed and signed drop form by the published deadline will cause the student to receive an F.
+Course drops by the final drop deadline will receive an automatic W grade, which is a non-punitive grade.
+Failure to submit a completed and signed drop form by the published deadline will cause the student to receive the final grade earned.

 Refer to the academic calendar for drop deadlines.

-Students wishing to drop all classes and withdraw from the University must initiate a formal withdrawal through the Student Life Office.
+Students wishing to drop all classes and withdraw from the University for the term must initiate a formal withdrawal through the online Withdraw Request.

 There is an Add/Drop fee assessed for each drop processed after the term starts, excluding withdrawals.